BoredEngineerPH/docker-ror/README.md

 ## Building and running the container
-With all our config files setup, let's build and run the container!
-After the loads of terms we encountered, building and running the container is way simpler.
-It will only involve few commands.

-### 1. In your terminal, run `docker-compose build`
+### 1. Build, run `docker-compose build`
-Running this command will get Dockerfile and install all the necessary things to make a rails development environment.
-Note that the installation may take a while because docker will need to download the necessary packages.
+This command will execute Dockerfile and install all the prerequisites start setuo rails development environment.
+This may take a while depending on your internet connection.

-### 2. In your terminal, run `docker-compose run --rm --service-ports ruby_dev`
+### 2. Running the container, run `docker-compose run --rm --service-ports ruby_dev`
 This command will start a bash terminal that will be your rails development environment where the rails commands are available.
+This command uses flags.

-With only these two commands, and two config files, you already have a rails environment without even going through a log of troubleshooting!
-Notice that our command has some flags, `--rm` means remove the container after using it, and `--service-ports` means use port 3000 in our container so we can see our rails server in action.
+* `--rm` means remove the container after using it, and
+* `--service-ports` means use port 3000 in our container so we can see our rails server in action.
 The name `ruby_dev` also came from services found at our `docker-compose.yml`.

-## Test-run a rails app
+## Test
 Now that we've successfully made our rails development environment, we'll test a sample rails app.

 ### 1. Run `rails new myapp && cd myapp`